How to Create a Cryptocurrency - Coindoo

 2. Create a Brand Identity

-According to CoinMarketCap, there are over 22,000 Coins and tokens as of February 20, 2023.
-If you want to start a cryptocurrency, you will need a brand.
+Now, in 2024, there are thousands of cryptocurrencies in the market.
+If you want to start a cryptocurrency, even a cryptocurrency token or coin, you will need a brand.
 And, well, a brand is an emotional and/or philosophical concept.
 It is closely related to what people think of you.

 To create a brand, you first need to design a brand identity.
 Brand identity refers to the visual components that represent the brand ideas.